Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: The general dimension case

 Thus, we get a total runtime of

-In the plane, the second term can be improved from $\bigO(p^3)$ to $\bigO(p^2\log p)$ by adapting the Bentley-Ottmann sweep line algorithm \cite{Bentley1979} (see \cref{app:bentley-ottmann} for more details).
-On the other hand, one can easily reduce the problem of finding a point stabbing at least three lines among $p$ lines to the problem of step 4. in the above algorithm (for $k>1$) in linear time if we allow for infinitesimally thin polygons.
-This problem is 3-SUM hard (see \cite{Gajentaan1995}, where the concept of 3-SUM hardness was first introduced).
-There is a strong belief that such problems can not be solved in $O(p^{2-\epsilon})$ time, which means that step 4. can probably not be solved in $O(p^{2-\epsilon})$ time either.

-However, if $p$ (and thus $q$), is small compared to $n$, the first term is the bottleneck in the computation time, which scales as $\bigO(n^d)$.
+If $p$ (and thus $q$) is small compared to $n$, the bottleneck in the computation time the first term, which scales as $\bigO(n^d)$ with respect to $n$.
 The natural question that now comes to mind is: can we do better than $\bigO(n^d)$?
 We will see in the following section that we can indeed do better at least in dimensions 2 and 3, although at the cost of considering expected rather than worst-case runtime.

+\begin{remark} If we further restrict the problem to only consider convex polytopes described by at most a constant number of halfspaces each, then the second term in the runtime becomes $\bigO(p^{d+1})$.
+In the plane, this term can further be improved from $\bigO(p^3)$ to $\bigO(p^2\log p)$ by adapting the Bentley-Ottmann sweep line algorithm \cite{Bentley1979} (see \cref{app:bentley-ottmann} for more details).
+On the other hand, one can easily reduce the problem of finding a point stabbing at least three lines among $p$ lines to the problem of Step 4 in the above algorithm (for $k>1$) in linear time if we allow for infinitesimally thin polygons.
+This problem is 3-SUM hard (see \cite{Gajentaan1995}, where the concept of 3-SUM hardness was first introduced).
+There is a strong belief that such problems can not be solved in $O(p^{2-\epsilon})$ time, which means that Step 4 can probably not be solved in $O(p^{2-\epsilon})$ time either, even for constant-size polygons. \end{remark}